 Children’s Programs (Grades 1-5)

-Langs – Taylor or Julia
+Langs – Julia

-Grow Community Centre - Erum
+Grow Community Centre - Erica

 North Dumfries – Michelle